gatsbyjs/gatsby/docs/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/index.md

   - Consider using [Docker](https://www.docker.com/) to ensure you have a consistent Node.js environment
 - Set up auto-scaling to ensure we can accomodate and fall-over based upon heavy load or error states
   - Consider using [Kubernetes](https://kubernetes.io/), [Rancher](https://rancher.com/), etc.
-- Set up a Continuous Integration (CI) environment so we can build and deploy code to production with minimal impact to end-users

 Does this sound like something that sparks joy? ✨Oh--let's talk about the deploy process, too.